apache/mesos/docs/oversubscription.md

 In the example above, a fixed amount of 14 cpus will be offered as revocable resources.

-To select custom a resource estimator and QoS controller, please refer to the [modules documentation](modules.md).
+To install a custom resource estimator and QoS controller, please refer to the [modules documentation](modules.md).